 Welsh Castles: Exploring World Heritage Sites in Wales

-Welsh castles are undisputed jewel of the country's tourism industry.
+Welsh castles are the undisputed jewel of the country's tourism industry.
 Indeed, with more than 400 castles in a recognisable state of repair, Wales can boast the greatest density of castles of any country in the world.

 Essentially, the strength and ferocity of the mighty fortresses of North Wales - which include Harlech, Beaumaris and Caernarfon - can be attributed to the vision and ruthlessness of one man: Edward I of England.